SamSherrill/games-comparison/README.md

 ### To Do During Next Pairing Session:

+**Last pushed to master on 3/15/2021**
-#### Simpler Issues to Get the Rust OFf:
+#### Simpler Issues to Get the Rust Off:

-- *PUSH AT THE START OF 3/15 SESSION*

 - DONE Make username in the gamesTable a URL to the user's profile, instead of just plain text
 - DONE Image of profile picture displayed next to the user's name
-- Is there any more we want to do with this <a> tag?
+- Is there any more we want to do with this a tag?
-    - FIRST ISSUE 3/15: The table header formating on mobile needs improvement after we changed the usernames to a tags - This can maybe be helped with edits to the profile-display class.
+    - GOOD FOR NOW: The table header formating on mobile needs improvement after we changed the usernames to a tags - This can maybe be helped with edits to the profile-display class.
     - DONE Display personaName & vanityUrl if those 2 are different for that user

-- User instructions regarding:
-    - What is a vanity URL & how to create it
-    - How to set profile & games list public
-- Warnings that direct users to the appropriate help section if their profile isn't public, or their games list isn't
+- GOOD FOR NOW - TD element removed from thead: On GamesTable.jsx we likely have unnecessary nesting of elements.
+For exampes for the table header we have a th inside a tr inside thead.
+We will likely be able to simplify the CSS as well if we make changes to the HTML nesting structure. -- We decided to keep the td element that separates each game listing in rows. td nested inside tr was necessary to keep the current styling.

 - in other-controller, in the app.post /sharedGames we use sharedGamesArray to build the array, but we then simply send back sharedGames in the res.json.
 Maybe simplify the naming conventions there.

 - Could CSS from GamesTable.scss be taken into base.scss file?

+- Warnings & minor errors in dev console
+    - DONE 1 error states: index.js:1 Warning: validateDOMNesting(...): <p> cannot appear as a descendant of <p>.

 - keyCode is deprecated
 #### Bigger Issues to Tackle in the Refactor: